 Continuing Tradition

-I became enamored with history listening to my relatives share stories of their past, the joy and sorrow - and hearing about the relationships they had built over time.
-As I aged, my appreciation for tangible belongings identifiable of these memories became a footprint for the work I does in my professional and academic careers.
+My name is Nevaeh Ramon, I am Lépai-Ndé Tche Shä (Lipan Apache, Sun Otter Clan), Comanche, and Chicana originally from Denver, Colorado.
+I became enamored with history while listening to my relatives share stories of their past, the joy and sorrow - and hearing about the relationships they had built over time.
+As I have grown, my appreciation for tangible belongings identifiable of these memories became a footprint for the work I do in my professional and academic careers.

 Reaching the Future, Walking Through the Past